cowboyai/cim-start/vhosts/readme.md

 Memory
 Disks

-Other things like network interfaces, usb and bluetooth are all automatic via the kernel and not specified uniquely.
+Other things like network interfaces, usb and bluetooth are all automatic via the kernel and don't need to be specified uniquely.

 Of cource there are exceptions, and we can add any peripheral devices specs that are required in the configuration.